hashicorp/packer-plugin-vmware/.web-docs/components/builder/iso/README.md

   This may be relative or absolute.
 If relative, the path is relative to the working directory when packer is executed.

-  If you are running a remote hypervisor build, the output_dir is the path on your local machine (the machine running Packer) to which Packer will export the vm if you have `"skip_export": false`.
+  If you are running a remote hypervisor build, the `output_dir` is the path on your  local machine (the machine running Packer) to which Packer will export the virtual machine  if you have `"skip_export": false`.
 If you want to manage the virtual machine's path on the remote datastore, use `remote_output_dir`.

   This directory must not exist or be empty prior to running the builder.

-  By default this is output-BUILDNAME where "BUILDNAME" is the name of the build.
+  By default, this is `output-BUILDNAME` where `BUILDNAME` is the name of the build.

-- `remote_output_directory` (string) - This is the directory on your remote hypervisor where you will save your vm, relative to your remote_datastore.
+- `remote_output_directory` (string) - This is the directory on your remote hypervisor where you will save your virtual machine, relative to your remote_datastore.

-  This option's default value is your `vm_name`, and the final path of your vm will be vmfs/volumes/$remote_datastore/$vm_name/$vm_name.vmx where `$remote_datastore` and `$vm_name` match their corresponding template options
+  This option's default value is your `vm_name`, and the final path of your virtual machine will be `vmfs/volumes/$remote_datastore/$vm_name/$vm_name.vmx` where `$remote_datastore` and `$vm_name` match their corresponding template options.

   For example, setting `"remote_output_directory": "path/to/subdir`
   will create a directory `/vmfs/volumes/remote_datastore/path/to/subdir`.